sourcegraph/handbook/content/engineering/incidents/playbooks/index.md

 We provide two sets of instructions here, shell commands and PostgreSQL commands to be run inside a `psql` instance.
 PostgreSQL commands are denoted by the prompt `sg=#` in this documentation; the actual prompt corresponds to the postgres user name.

-There's also a web interface for checking on common things, `https://pgsql-inspector.sgdev.org/`.
-As of this writing, it appears to have an SSL certificate for the wrong host.

 ### Shell commands